ggcrunchy/solar2d_shader/README.md

-# corona_shader
+# solar2d_shader
-Utilities for shaders in Corona SDK.
+Utilities for shaders in Solar2D.